caarlos0/gophercon-2025/slides.md

 - Elm-style: `Init`, `Update`, `View`
 - Automatically downgrade colors based on user's terminal
-- Many features built in: alt screens, resizing, background color detection, cursor, focus/blur, suspend/resume, kitty keyboard, etc
+- Many features built in: alt screens, resizing, background color detection, cursor, focus/blur, suspend/resume, kitty keyboard
 - Can be extended with Bubbles (components) and Huh (forms)

 ^ for that, we'll use charm's bubble tea